✦ Scandinavian-inspired design, curated for modern living

 How Often Should Filters Be Replaced in Combo Units?

-You should replace combo unit filters every 3 to 6 months, but you’ll need to check them monthly.
-If you notice reduced airflow, odors, or dust buildup, change them sooner to keep performance strong.
+You should replace combo unit filters every 3 to 6 months if the unit uses replaceable filters, but you’ll need to check them monthly.
+If you notice reduced airflow, odors, or dust buildup, change or clean them sooner to keep performance strong.
+Always follow the manual because some compact dehumidifiers do not use true replaceable air-cleaning filters.

 Do Dehumidifier Air Cleaners Help With Moldy Smells?